There are so many things to do in London as it is one of the most beautiful capital cities in the world, for a reason.

 619 Fulham Road, London, SW6 5UQ,

-If you find yourself near Oxford street then you can also visit Edgeware road which is the Arab street with plenty of halal food options, shisha options and other Muslim-friendly amenities.
+If you find yourself near Oxford street then you can also visit Edgeware road which is an Arab street with plenty of halal food options, shisha options and other Muslim-friendly amenities.

 Mainstream Halal Food experiences